Big changes are coming to the Fort Worth Zoo and things are getting wilder. In 2016, the Fort Worth Zoo announced

 In October 1991 – with the Zoo facing decreasing city support, demands to replace outdated animal housing and declines in attendance – the Association assumed management of the Zoo's day-to-day operations under a contract with

-Since 1992, the Zoo has opened 17 major exhibits and support facilities, virtually creating a new zoo.
-In addition to these new exhibits, substantial improvements have been made to Zoo facilities, including handicap accessibility as defined by ADA standards, as well as improvements to restrooms, shade structures, walkways, food outlets, picnic areas, animal areas and exhibit space.
+Since 1992, the Zoo has opened 17 major habitats and support facilities, virtually creating a new zoo.
+In addition to these new habitats, substantial improvements have been made to Zoo facilities, including handicap accessibility as defined by ADA standards, as well as improvements to restrooms, shade structures, walkways, food outlets, picnic areas, animal areas and habitat space.
 This current capital campaign will ensure that the Fort Worth Zoo remains a leading educational and recreational institution in the region.

 After witnessing the poaching problem and plight of several species in the wild, while also experiencing breeding and conservation successes here at home, Zoo officials began identifying the Zoo’s needs over the next 20 years and beyond.
 Planning for